 The PMSA Board is extremely grateful for the exceptional work that our Principals, school staff and Group Office staff are doing to respond to these unprecedented challenges, as teachers and school staff remain on the front line for the good of the community.

-To manage any cases of coronavirus, each school will follow the advice and directions of government.
-If a school is directed to close temporarily due to an outbreak, the school will follow their existing emergency management school closure plans specific to the site, students and location of that individual school and communicate this clearly with the community.
+To manage any cases of COVID-19 within our schools, each school will follow the advice and directions of health authorities.
+If a school is directed to close temporarily due to an outbreak, the school will follow their emergency management school closure plans specific to the site, students and location of that individual school and communicate this clearly with the community.
 When the school is deemed able to re-open, the school will communicate through standard methods including email and social media.

-If you are a staff member at one of our PMSA schools and would like more information about how to stay healthy and prevent illness or about leave and work arrangements and policies, please log onto the PMSA staff portal and see the information under risk.
-You can also contact your school or PMSA Group Executive – Quality and Risk, Erin Black on (07) 3371 0709 or firstname.lastname@example.org.
+To find out more information, please log onto the PMSA staff portal and see the information under risk.
+You can also contact your school or PMSA Group Office on (07) 3371 0709.